 - Increased sleep and hydration

-The HST curriculum includes lessons on healful habits in nutrition, physical activity, hydration, stress management, and self-care.
-Program participants complete a validated student wellness questionnaire before and at the end of the HST program to monitor changes in health habits.
+The HST curriculum includes lessons on healthful habits in nutrition, physical activity, hydration, stress management, and self-care.
+Program participants complete a student wellness questionnaire before and at the end of the HST program to monitor changes in health habits.

-Since Fall 2018, HST has reached over 650 middle school students in Tucson, Arizona and has been delivered by undergraduate/graduate UA MEZCOPH students through service-based learning (HPS 497L-001).
-Read our our participant and parent testimonials below:
+Since Fall 2018, HST has reached over 850 middle school students in Tucson, Arizona and has been delivered by undergraduate/graduate UA MEZCOPH students through service-based learning (HPS 497L-001).
+Read our our testimonials from participants, parents, and SPPS staff below:

 "After learning about how much sugar was in sodas, I have cut down on drinking so much soda.
 I tried the healthier soda alternative (¼ cup of 100% fruit juice, carbonated water, and ice) at home and even my mom likes it!” -8th grade student